bejaranof/AndroidPublisherSDK/README.md

 ## Installations

-- Add the library ‘MobPartnerAndroidPublisherSDK.jar’ to your project.
+- Add the library [MobPartnerAndroidPublisherSDK.jar](MobPartnerAndroidPublisherSDK.jar) to your project.

 - In `Build Path`, make sure its listed in `Libraries` and selected in `Order and Export`.